Esri/arcgis-maps-sdk-toolkit-qt/uitools/toolkitcpp/README.md

 ### OPTION1: Making use of the toolkitcpp.pri file

-A good way to start using the toolkit is to use one of the template apps which get added to QtCreator when you install the ArcGIS Runtime SDK for Qt.
+A good way to start using the toolkit is to use one of the ArcGIS Maps SDK for Qt templates to build an app.
+The following steps show an example of adding the NorthArrow control.

 - In Qt Creator choose **File** > **New project** from the menus.